Frederick Lubin: Sportscar career

 At the end of 2022, Lubin took his maiden step into sportscar racing, teaming up with Vector Sport during the post-season test of the FIA World Endurance Championship at the Bahrain Circuit.

 Going into the 2023 season, it would be announced that Lubin would compete for United Autosports in the WEC.
-At the season opener in Sebring, Lubin and his teammates Filipe Albuquerque and Phil Hanson profited from a loss of drive from the initially leading sister car to end up finishing second, being beaten only by the non-championship #48 Jota entry.
-Another runner-up finish followed at Portimão, where the #22 crew narrowly lost out on victory to the United #23.
+At the season opener in Sebring, Lubin and his teammates Filipe Albuquerque and Phil Hanson profited from a loss of drive from the initially leading sister car to end up finishing second, being beaten only by the non-championship No. 48 Jota entry.
+Another runner-up finish followed at Portimão, where the No. 22 crew narrowly lost out on victory to the United No. 23.

 Following a top-five finish in Belgium, which helped them maintain their championship lead, the grid migrated to France for the 24 Hours of Le Mans.
 There, Lubin became involved in an incident which cost his team several laps of repair time, as he lost control whilst trying to overtake the GTE of Mikkel O. Pedersen on the run-off area after Tetre Rouge, causing his car to collide with the Porsche.
 Having slid off course a few hours later as well, Lubin finished the race eleventh in class.
 After missing out on a podium at Monza, Lubin contributed towards a runner-up finish in Fuji, despite being ill throughout the weekend.
 A ninth place in Bahrain concluded the campaign, meaning that Lubin would finish third in the LMP2 standings.